rhalbersma/bit_set/README.md

 Requirements
 ------------

-This header-only library is continuously being tested with the following conforming [C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf) compilers:
+This single-header library has no other dependencies than the C++ Standard Library and is continuously being tested with the following conforming [C++17](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/n4659.pdf) compilers:

 | Platform | Compiler | Versions | Build |
 | :------- | :------- | :------- | :---- |